 Rugby can be fun, build discipline, team spirit, health and fitness which are all valuable lessons for children to learn, but this recent medical research reminds us that rugby related accidents can have wide-reaching, even life-changing consequences for young players.

-If you have any concerns about an accident or injury your child may have suffered whilst playing rugby or any other sport, please contact Gemma Rowe on 01392 334017 for a free, no-obligation chat.
+If you have any concerns about an accident or injury your child may have suffered whilst playing rugby or any other sport, please contact Flora Wood for a free, no-obligation chat.